From Tradie to a masterful Transformation, Simon shares his tips and insights.

-Simon was with some friends in Australia who started talking about our Transformation Challenge they were involved in.
-Simon thought this sounded like what he needed, subscribed to the TCB site and enrolled himself.
+Simon was with some friends in Australia who started talking about the TCB Transformation Challenge they were involved in.
+Simon thought this sounded like what he needed, subscribed to the TCB site and enrolled himself in the transformation.
 He soon realized he was undertaking a complete re-education on how to look after your number one asset, your health!

 Simon learned so much as a client, he wanted to become a coach.
 Too his credit, Simon has enrolled and completed all our Transformation Course levels Today Simon works as an amazing Coach in his studio in British Columbia, Canada.